Moethantko/drawing-app/README.md

 ## Core features

  1. Draw lines (small and large strokes), rectangles, circles using mouse.
+ 2. Drag and drop drawings (might interfere with drawing).
  2. Erase all drawings on canvas.
  3. Choose any color out of selection of five colors.
  4. Save (hypothetically) and name the current drawing.